 - The Designated Safeguarding Lead for any safeguarding issues is the Head of School Mrs Charys Rushbrook.
-If she is not available then the Alternate Designated Safeguarding Lead is currently Dr Paul Parslow-Williams.The Name of the Safeguarding Governor is Mrs Mary-Jane McArthur.
+If she is not available then the Alternate Designated Safeguarding Lead is Mrs Jenny Turner or Dr Paul Parslow-Williams.The Name of the Safeguarding Governor is Mrs Kate Fell.

-- The senior member of staff who is qualified to deliver Group 1 and Group 2 Safeguarding courses is Paul Parslow-Williams.
-He is also designated teacher for Looked After Children and Mr Williams is the designated Online Safety Lead.
+- The senior membesr of staff who are qualified to deliver Group 1 and Group 2 Safeguarding courses are Paul Parslow-Williams and Charys Rushbrook.
+Mr Williams is also designated teacher for Looked After Children and Mr Williams is the designated Online Safety Lead.

 All three persons work closely together in all issues of Safeguarding and report to the Governing Board when appropriate.